first visit to Kaua'i was in November of 1996 and on the plane home

 we started scheming about how we could manage to live here for a year.

-We are fortunate to have businesses that are relatively adaptable
+We are fortunate to have had businesses that are relatively adaptable

-to telecommuting: Susan does graphic design and Charlie does consulting
+to telecommuting: Susan did graphic design and Charlie did consulting

 and training in the high-tech industry.
 Our two daughters are grown

 so the possibilities were real.
 Against all odds we found a perfectly

 darling house to rent (now Sunrise Cottage), packed up and moved in

 by May of 1997.

 started paddling on an outrigger canoe team, many friends visited